gavahi/CryptMPI_OCB/README.md

 Some useful scripts regarding container cluster development is located on Container.gz.tar to reproduce results.
 It is recommanded to use thses scripts, you need a basic knowledge about Docker and Kubernetes.

+To setup and managing Multi-Host Orchestration with Docker Swarm Mode I exploit this [repo](https://github.com/NLKNguyen/alpine-mpich/wiki/Multi-Host-Orchestration).
+To intilize the Kubernetes cluster I use this [link](https://www.tecmint.com/install-kubernetes-cluster-on-centos-7/) and for setting up a Kubernetes cluster based on Singularity I found this [page](https://slateci.io/blog/kubernetes-with-singularity.html) very useful.

 ## Flags List

 The flags are discussed in this section, will work for MVAPICH also when it is avaiable.